Is your cat shy or fearful around people?

 Of course it’s also possible that a cat who met plenty of people while young will be afraid of certain types of people that she wasn’t exposed to — say, for example, men or tall people.
 Other cats will suddenly start showing fearful behavior thanks to a medical problem.
 If you think this is the case, see your veterinarian.

-The best way to prevent a cat from becoming fearful is to take steps during the kitten stage.
+The best way to prevent your cat from becoming fearful is to take steps during the kitten stage.
 Introduce your kitten to a wide variety of people — varying sizes, races, genders and ages.
 Prevention is not always possible, such as in the case of rescuing a street cat.

 With indoor cats you won’t be taking your cat out to socialize — but instead you should invite people over for a meet-and-greet.